websanco/liferay-learn/docs/dxp/7.x/en/system-administration/virtual-instances/understanding-virtual-instances.md

 # Understanding Virtual Instances

 Liferay DXP can host multiple "portals" on one installation.
 These are called Virtual Instances.
-Virtual Instances have completely separate data and configurations.
-They are accessed via unique domain names and for all intents and purposes, are separate Liferay-based implementations that share a single installation.
+Each Virtual Instance has completely separate data and configurations.
+Each is accessed via a unique domain name and for all intents and purposes, is a separate Liferay-based implementation that shares an installation with additional instances.

-Configuration of a Liferay DXP system happens at different [scopes](../system-seetings/system-settings-and-configuration-scope.md).
+Configuration of a Liferay DXP system happens at different [scopes](../system-settings/understanding-configuration-scope.md).
 Configuration at the virtual instance scope is the next most broad scope after the system scope.

 ```important::
    The system scope is the highest level configuration scope.
 All virtual instances are impacted by configuration done at this scope.
 The *instance* scope applies only to one particular virtual instance.